PCNS-hosted ANA group at SF Mint during PPIE

 PCNS exists to promote, develop, and foster Numismatics in all its branches along educational, historical, and scientific lines, and to provide opportunities for collectors to share in an organization of mutual interest and good fellowship.

-- History: PCNS was founded early 1915 in San Francisco, by Farran Zerbe and a group of local businessmen, when Zerbe came to San Francisco to supervise the U.S. Mint Exhibit at the Panama-Pacific International Exposition.
+- History: PCNS was founded in 1915, by Farran Zerbe and a group of San Francisco collectors, when Zerbe came West to supervise the U.S. Mint Exhibit at the Panama-Pacific International Exposition.
 PCNS hosted the ANA Convention in San Francisco that same year.
 At that time, there were no other coin organizations west of the Mississippi.
-Nearly 100 years and over 1,175 monthly meetings later, PCNS continues to be a gathering place for studious numismatists in the San Francisco Bay Area.
+Nearly 100 years and over 1,180 monthly meetings later, PCNS continues to be a gathering place for studious numismatists in the San Francisco Bay Area.

 - Meetings: Our regular monthly meetings in San Francisco feature presentations on numismatic topics ranging from US coins, tokens, and medals to Ancient, Medieval, and Modern World coinage, currency, and exonumia.